-The frame of this drone is mostly nylon and carbon fiber, with each rotor reassuringly protected by the frame, at least from the sides.
+The frame of the Parrot AR Drone 2.0 is mostly nylon and carbon fiber, with each rotor reassuringly protected by the frame, at least from the sides.
 The frame may make the unit a lot bigger than other drones like Mavics, but having that protection around each rotor means if this unit gets dropped it may survive more damage than other units out there.
 You get two hulls with the package which can be used for indoors and outdoors, basically one without the rotor guards.
 The hull can come in three camouflage styles of jungle, snow, and sand.
 All processing for the drone is done via a 1GHz ARM Cortex A8 processor and 1GB of DDR2 RAM.

 The brushless motors are higher quality than the cheapest units out there and proved to be quite solid and reliable.
 Like all drones, it’s advisable to buy a few spare blades as what goes up must come down.